-This bill proposes several updates to the Arizona Revised Statutes concerning residential landlord and tenant laws.
-Key changes include extending the trial date for jury requests from a maximum of five to at least ten judicial days after the defendant is served with the summons and complaint.
-Additionally, the bill increases the waiting period for issuing a writ of restitution from five to seven calendar days after judgment, and it stipulates that enforcement of the writ cannot occur until at least 24 hours after the plaintiff notifies the defendant.
-The bill also introduces a requirement for landlords to provide tenants with a preliminary four-day notice of nonpayment that includes rental assistance resources before proceeding with further notices or actions.
+This bill proposes several updates to current statutes regarding residential landlord and tenant laws in Arizona.
+Key changes include modifying the timeline for jury trials, requiring that the trial date be set at least ten judicial days after the defendant is served with the summons and complaint, rather than the previous five days.
+Additionally, the bill extends the waiting period for issuing a writ of restitution from five to seven calendar days after judgment, and stipulates that enforcement of the writ cannot occur until at least twenty-four hours after the plaintiff notifies the defendant.

 Statutes affected: Introduced Version: 12-1176, 12-1178, 33-1368, 33-1377, 33-1314, 33-1310, 33-1409, 33-2102, 13-1502, 33-1341, 13-1102, 13-1103, 13-1104, 13-1105, 13-3211, 13-105, 13-2308, 13-3451, 13-1202, 13-1203, 12-991, 12-1181, 33-1370